javornikolov/tdd-with-dbfit-bgoug-201305/README.markdown

 "Test-driven development of database code with DbFit and Oracle Database"

+I'll be adding description of the content and some references to useful information.

 ## TODO
-Here I'll be adding description of the content and some references to useful information
+* Simplify the description
+* Add the relevant sources

 ## Presentation Slides